orey/papers/docs/research/about-ml.md

 *Photo by [oliver brandt](https://freeimages.com/photographer/ollinger-36628) from [FreeImages](https://freeimages.com)*

-Machine learning based on artificial neural networks attracted much attention and credits those last decades (after a long "winter of AI") up to the point that, boosted by marketing, an anti-scientific approach is sold as being the solution to all problems.
+Machine learning based on artificial neural networks attracted much attention and credits those last decades (after a long "winter of AI") up to the point where, boosted by marketing, an anti-scientific approach is sold as being the solution to all problems.

-In this article, we will try to recall the simple mathematical foundation behind artificial neural networks, and why this technology is not reliable, even if it attracks massive investments.
+In this article, we will try to recall the simple mathematical reality behind artificial neural networks, and why this technology is not reliable, even if it attracks massive investments.
 We will also analyze the philosophical side of the neural networks.

 Note: We will focus on supervised learning artificial neural networks and  will not talk now about other variants such as unsupervised learning.